 The Summer Scholars Program gives you the opportunity to learn more about a career in health care.
-From gaining additional knowledge in the basic sciences to experiencing clinical rotations, you will spend two weeks investigating health care as a profession.
-In Summer Scholars, high school students learn about the health professions in hospitals, clinics and other resources on Hospital Hill, including Truman Medical Center, the Kansas City Missouri Health Department, Children’s Mercy, and the University of Missouri-Kansas City Schools of Medicine and Dentistry.
+From gaining additional knowledge in the basic sciences to experiencing clinical rotations, you will spend a few weeks investigating health care as a profession.
+In Summer Scholars, high school students learn about the health professions in hospitals, clinics and other resources in the Health Sciences District, including Truman Medical Center, the Kansas City Missouri Health Department, Children’s Mercy, and the University of Missouri-Kansas City Schools of Medicine and Dentistry.
 Choosing a career in health care is a big investment and the Summer Scholars Program will assist you in determining whether or not it is the right choice for you.